 That afternoon, Hermione stood on the second floor waiting for the staircase to move, her foot tapping impatiently and her eyes checking her watch every few moments.
-Finally, with a sound like two stones grinding together, the stairs slowly moved from the third floor to the fifth floor.
+Finally, with a great grinding noise, the stairs slowly moved from the third floor to the fifth floor.
 Blowing a strand of hair out of her face, she tightened the hold on her book under her arm and sprinted up the stairs.
-By the time she reached the Ancient Runes classroom, the late bell was trailing her, ringing mere seconds after she stepped into the small room.
+By the time she reached the Ancient Runes classroom, the late bell was trailing her, ringing seconds after she stepped into the small room.
 Professor Babbling, a middle-aged woman with long blond hair tied up into a bun, stood at the front of the room and set her eyes upon Hermione when she entered.

 "Miss Granger, it would do you good to watch your time between classes," she said kindly.
 "Now, please take a seat, class has begun."

 Nodding, Hermione apologized, redness creeping up her cheeks.
-Taking a deep, calming breath, she quickly scanned the classroom and sighed when the only open desk was next to Draco Malfoy.
-She took her seat next to him, ignoring the nasty looks he gave her, and took out her things, her eyes glued to the teacher as she took attendance.
+Taking a deep, calming breath, she quickly scanned the classroom and sighed when the only open desk was next to Draco.
+She took her seat next to him, ignoring the nasty look he gave her, and took out her things as the teacher took attendance.

 "This is to be done in class," she said, giving a stack of five parchments to the person at the start of the row.
 "You may use your book and the person sitting next to you if you wish."
-The professor smiled, the students reacting pleasantly.
+The professor smiled, the students murmuring their agreement.

 Receiving a stack of parchments from the professor, Hermione took one, passing the rest behind her, and began eagerly working.

-Draco stared at his parchment and bit his lip, reading the first question.
+Beside Hermione, Draco began working.
+He stared at his parchment and bit his lip, reading the first question.

 1. What three-digit number do the runes below represent?
 Explain your answer.